sseaman/skillVC/README.md

 ### Responses
 -----
-Responses are defined by individual JSON files (using CoC and Scanning) tha represent the JSON information required by Alexa.
+Responses are defined by individual JSON files (using CoC and Scanning) that represent the JSON information required by Alexa.
 To simplify the process of creating a response, SkillVC does not require all Response information, only the fields you are concerned with (all other information will be filled in for you).